youcongress/youcongress/README.md

 - explore AI-generated opinions from public figures
 - delegate to other users and public figures.
 You'll vote as the majority of your delegates — unless you vote directly.

+# Discord

+You can join [Discord](https://discord.gg/d58rKSaB2n) to ask any questions and/or have a chat.

 # Contributions

 Feel free to: